Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Results and discussion

-Figure~\ref{fig:NAC23_withModel} shows the comparisons of the experimental data for $\NAC_{a,b}(2,3)$ with the predictions from hydrodynamic simulation using the Duke 2019 and Jyväskylä 2022 parameterizations.
+Figure~\ref{fig:NAC23_withModel} shows the comparisons of the experimental data for $\NAC_{a,b}(2,3)$ with the predictions from hydrodynamic simulation using the Duke 2019 and Jyv\"{a}skyl\"{a} 2022 parametrizations.

 As discussed above for the data, the same splitting between $\NAC_{a,1}(2,3)$ and $\NAC_{1,a}(2,3)$ ($a = 2,3)$ can be observed in both model calculations.
-The negative sign is visible both for $\NSC(2,3)$ and for some AC observables in the same pair of flow harmonics.
-The notable exception here is $\NAC_{3,1}(2,3)$, which is close to zero for the data and predicted to be positive in semicentral collisions by both model parameterizations.
-Furthermore, no major difference can be seen between the predictions from Duke 2019 and Jyväskylä 2022 for any of the observables in Fig.~\ref{fig:NAC23_withModel}.
+The negative sign is visible both for $\NSC(2,3)$ (Fig.~\ref{fig:NAC23_withModel}~(a)) and for some AC observables in the same pair of flow harmonics.
+The notable exception here is $\NAC_{3,1}(2,3)$, which is close to zero for the data and predicted to be positive in semicentral collisions by both model parametrizations (see Fig.~\ref{fig:NAC23_withModel}~(d) for a close-up of the results).
+Furthermore, no major difference can be seen between the predictions from Duke 2019 and Jyv\"{a}skyl\"{a} 2022 for any of the observables in Fig.~\ref{fig:NAC23_withModel}.
 As the linear response $v_n = k_n\varepsilon_n\ (n = 2,3)$, where $k_n$ are the linear response coefficients and $\epsilon_n$ the eccentricities in the initial state, dominates in central collisions, the genuine correlations between $v_2$ and $v_3$ are expected to be sensitive only to the initial conditions in this regime.
-Therefore, a possible explanation of the similar predictions is the use of \trento~for both parameterizations.
-It also has to be noted that both calculations reproduce the experimental data only qualitatively, and thus, the use of such new measurements as input in future Bayesian studies would allow further constraints on the descriptions of the early stages of heavy-ion collisions.
+Therefore, a possible explanation of the similar predictions is the use of \trento~for both parametrizations.
+Future studies would thus benefit from the comparison between different initial state models.
+It also has to be noted that both calculations reproduce the experimental data only qualitatively, and thus the use of such new measurements as input in future Bayesian studies would allow further constraints on the descriptions of the early stages of heavy-ion collisions.

-The comparison of the results for $\AC_{a,b}(2,4)$ with the calculations from both model parameterizations is shown in Fig.~\ref{fig:AC24_withModel}.
+The comparison of the results for $\AC_{a,b}(2,4)$ with the calculations from both model parametrizations is shown in Fig.~\ref{fig:AC24_withModel}.